GTM: A General Time-series Model for Enhanced Representation Learning of Time-Series Data: Conclusion

 \section{Conclusion}

-Large-scale MTS analysis presents distinct challenges compared to LLMs, particularly in learning effective universal representations and building models for multi-task scenarios.
-In this paper, based on new insights observed from multi-granularity MTS data analysis, we propose GTM, a general time series analysis model with a decoder-only backbone that incorporates both temporal and frequency domain granularity aware attention mechanisms to enhance MTS representations.
-Additionally, we introduce a blank infilling pre-training strategy tailored to MTS analysis, unifying all generative downstream tasks.
-Experimental results demonstrate that GTM performs on par with or surpasses SOTA methods across all generative MTS analysis tasks.
+Large-scale TS analysis poses distinct challenges compared to LLMs, particularly in learning effective universal knowledge and building models for multi-task settings.
+In this paper, we propose GTM, a general framework for TS analysis that utilizes a decoder-only architecture.
+GTM incorporates granularity-aware attention mechanisms in both the temporal and frequency domains to improve TS representations.
+Furthermore, we introduce a blank infilling pre-training strategy specifically designed for multi-task TS analysis, unifying all generative downstream tasks.
+Experimental results show that GTM either matches or outperforms SOTA methods across all generative TS analysis tasks.
+Additionally, our findings demonstrate that GTM adheres to scaling laws, achieving better performance with larger model sizes and more extensive pre-training datasets.
+However, challenges and limitations remain in the design of TSFM, including the lack of large-scale datasets and the absence of consistent benchmark models and settings.
+A detailed discussion of future work and limitations is provided in Appendix \ref{appendix:limit} for further enhancement.